stehrn/go-java/README.md

 Java does not have anything that is equivalent to a `goroutine`, the nearest match is a `Thread`, unlike Java threads though, you can run many more goroutines on a typical system, they will have a lower memory footprint, and will perform much better.

 ### Java Threads
 So whats the problem with Threads?
-In a nutshell, they are implemented in the JDK as trivial wrappers around operating system (OS) threads, which introduces the following problems ...
+In a nutshell, they are implemented in the JDK as trivial wrappers around operating system (OS) threads which introduces the following problems ...

 #### OS thread limit
 If you try and create too many OS threads you'll get: